influxdata/docs-v2/content/v2.0/reference/config-options.md

 ## --vault-client-max-retries
 Specifies the maximum number of retries when encountering a 5xx error code.
-The default is 2, for three total attempts.
+The default is 2 (for three attempts in total).
 Set this to 0 or less to disable retrying.

 **Default:** `2`